akiradeveloper/dm-writeboost/README.md

 extend the lifetime of SSD backing storage [2].

 ## Features
-* DM-LC, unlike bcache, is a complete loadable kernel module.
+* DM-LC, unlike caotic bcache, is a complete loadable kernel module.
 * DM-LC supports kernel versions since 3.4 LTS.
+* DM-LC supports flush/FUA operations.
-* DM-LC boosts the performance of storage systems.
+* DM-LC boosts storage systems.
-* DM-LC offloads write ios to cache.
+* DM-LC offloads write ios to cache and alleviate the pain of the RAID-ed backing store.
 * DM-LC performs 250 kiops random writes with a fast enough cache.
 * DM-LC logs write ios and is capable of crash recovery.
 * DM-LC supports SMP that is not discussed in the original paper [1].